 This Jambu shoes review came to fruition from the pursuit of new shoes to travel the world with.
-If you walk as many miles we as we do when you’re traveling, finding great travel shoes is always on your mind.
-This is no matter if you’re home shopping for them, or while you take steps on vacation.
+If you walk as many miles as we do when you're traveling, finding great travel shoes is always on your mind.
+This is no matter if you're home shopping for them, or while you take steps on vacation.

 Jambu & Co. is a brand that immediately caught my attention when I first saw them on social media; I was eager to order some of their shoes and test them out.

 I'm sharing why quality footwear is synonymous with good health, what shoes I ordered, and a review of them.

 Why (and When) Great Footwear Quickly Became Increasingly Important to Me

 It was just about a month out from our trip to Thailand in 2016, when I could only walk on my right foot at about 50% capacity.
 Something was wrong and I needed to seek an orthopedist's professional opinion to diagnose the issue.

 The diagnosis was simple after an appointment complete with x-rays, a foot examination, and a conversation with the doctor: crappy shoes and extended periods of time on my feet (wearing crappy shoes) had become detrimental to my health, thus resulting in foot problems.

 The doctor wrote me a list of what kind of shoes to look for in the future, which included looking for shoes with a slight heel and arch support.
 I was in my mid-thirties now and shoes from the Gap and Target weren't going to cut it.
 If I didn't change my footwear and shopping habits for shoes, I'd suffer the consequences.